africanvisionmalawi/avm-site/src/pages/about-us/team/index.md

 The first story is from [Anold Mankhambira](/about-us/team/staff-stories/anold-mankambira/), Project Accountant.
 Anold sadly passed away at Chritmas 2017 aged only 37.

-[Jack Maduka](/about-us/team/staff-stories/jack-maduka/), Education Manager, had a tough time himself getting his education in his early years and is currently completing his Masters in the USA.
+[Jack Maduka](/about-us/team/staff-stories/jack-maduka/), Education Manager, had a tough time himself getting his education in his early years but has now completed his Masters in the USA.
 He’s glad to be able to give something back now.

 [Gift Banda](/about-us/team/staff-stories/gift-banda/) our Monitoring and Evaluation Officer and an orphan himself.
 He talks about the importance of Education and how it has ultimately got him to where he is today.